-Blurry picture, but Michael was making fun of how dainty I was being with the brush and glue.
+Blurry picture, but M was making fun of how dainty I was being with the brush and glue.

 Such dainty painting.
-Also it was kind of necessary since I had smaller surfaces that needed the glue compared to what Michael needed.
+Also it was kind of necessary since I had smaller surfaces that needed the glue compared to what M needed.

-To attach the top, Michael went for the harder stuff and used a hot glue gun.
+To attach the top, M went for the harder stuff and used a hot glue gun.
 You can kind of see the line of clear glue where the base meets the top.

 More painting, and here you can see how I needed to use masking tape to keep the pieces together until the glue dried.